debops/debops/README.md

 If you want to show a message above the password promt, check out my related role: [initramfs_message](https://galaxy.ansible.com/ypid/initramfs_message/)

+To unlock the system, you can have a look at: https://github.com/sdrfnord/scripts/tree/master/scout

 ### Alternative roles

-[0x46616c6b.rootcrypto](https://github.com/systemli/ansible-rootcrypto) looks nice but I have not tested it yet.
+* [0x46616c6b.rootcrypto](https://github.com/systemli/ansible-rootcrypto) looks nice but I have not tested it yet.
+* [martin-v.sshpreluks](https://github.com/martin-v/ansible-sshpreluks) looks nice but I have not tested it yet.

 ### Installation